git-plm/gitplm/partnumbers.md

   datasheet** (resistance, capacitance, regulator voltage, IC package, etc.).
   VVVV is also used to encode version for manufactured parts or assemblies.

-Why use an intelligent PN scheme over a random part number, which is recommended by most in the industry?
+Why use an intelligent PN scheme over a random or simple incrementing part number, which is recommended by most in the industry?
 There are several reasons:

 - the NNN increments, so you do have a "Random" part, which gives you any flexibility you need.